vuplex/unity-keyboard/README.md

 ## Development

-This is a React + TypeScript project created using [Create Creact App](https://github.com/facebook/create-react-app).
+This is a React + TypeScript project created using [Create React App](https://github.com/facebook/create-react-app).

 - The project's dependencies currently require Node 8, so please use [nvm](https://github.com/nvm-sh/nvm) to switch to Node 8: